nicholasburka/203-data1/README.md

 # 203-data1
-First CS203 assignment - finite sets
+A pure implementation of FiniteSets of integers using Binary Search Trees

-Currently attempting to finish BSTree implementation.
+First CS203 assignment - assignment code "data1"